-They also note weeds, grass that is too tall, fences that are falling down, abandoned unlicensed cars, animals that are not allowed by code, or other and any other potential nuisance that is spelled out in the code.
+They also note weeds, grass that is taller than allowed by code, fences that are falling down, abandoned unlicensed cars, animals that are not permitted under the ordinance, or other and any other potential nuisance that is spelled out in the code.

 Reasons for systematic code enforcement could be:

 1. A relatively large number of complaints in a particular geographic area are received.

 2. A jurisdiction receives many complaints about aesthetics, as opposed to structural defects such as a porch that's falling off the house.
 Cosmetic complaints might be about peeling paint, derelict cars, high weeds, or piles of junk left strewn about the lawn randomly.

 3. A neighborhood has a high percentage of rental property or a small sub-area that doesn't measure up to the standards of other community folks.